HuakunTech/Tulyn/packages/api/README.md

 - Dialog API: show dialog, interact with user
 - etc.

-Read more details in documentation at https://docs.jarvis.huakun.tech.
+Read more details in documentation at https://docs.kunkun.sh

-## Note

-This package should not have any internal dependencies (e.g. `workspace:*`).
-Otherwise, the package cannot be published to NPM.

 ## Dev